-One of the major computational challenges in calculating self-energy is computing the frequency-dependent screened interaction.
+One of the major computational challenges in calculating the self-energy is computing the frequencydependent screened interaction.
 Due to its erratic behavior along the real axis, a very large number of real frequencies are typically needed to achieve a converged result.
-However, it is reasonable to expect that approximate models, which can capture the main physical features of the screened interaction, could provide sufficiently accurate results while significantly reducing computational effort.
-This is precisely what we will show in this section.
+However, it is reasonable to expect that approximate models, which can capture the main physical features of the screened interaction, could provide sufficiently accurate results while significantly reducing the computational effort.
+This is precisely what will be shown in this section.